andrewacashner/hearingfaithms/chapters/chapter-3.md

 sung by these syllables as laid out in an imagined spiral on the upraised palm of the Guidonian hand, and they could go "outside the hand" for sharp and flat notes using *musica ficta*.
+[@Cohen:NotesMiddleAges]

-Metamusical villancicos brought these two domains of knowledge together.
+Metamusical villancicos brought these two domains of knowledge into a mutually illuminating relationship.
 Even in simply reading the poetic texts of these pieces, or hearing them read, a person must know a fair amount of music theory in order to understand the theological concepts, and vice versa.